Best power meters 2025: pedal and crank-based models reviewed and rated

 Reasons to avoid

 Garmin's Rally pedals are a progression from the Vector 3.
-They've seen some notable improvements, firstly, a better battery door design which appears to eliminate issues with water ingress.
-Secondly, clever engineering means that you can swap the spindle between pedal bodies - using RS (Shimano), RK (Look) and XC (SPD-SL) style pedals and keeping the same power meter unit, although the pedal body conversion kits are expensive.
+They've seen some notable improvements, firstly, a better battery door design that appears to eliminate issues with water ingress.
+Secondly, clever engineering means that you can swap the spindle between pedal bodies—using RS (Shimano), RK (Look), and XC (SPD-SL) style pedals and keeping the same power meter unit, although the pedal body conversion kits are expensive and, in my experience, not all that quick to do and quite fiddly.

 Specifications